 What are the success rates for Cal grads going on to graduate and professional school?

 There is no centralized body that collects statistics regarding success rates for Cal students applying to graduate school.
 However, the What Can I Do with a Major in...? section of our website, which profiles 78 Cal majors, includes information about graduate school choices past students have made.
-Also, the Career Destinations Surveys and more specifically, the section summarizing graduate and professional degrees sought provide additional information.
+Also, the First Destination Survey and more specifically, the section summarizing graduate and professional degrees sought provide additional information.